mieweb/docs/content/functions/system-administration/interfaces/directtrust-email.md

 ## User Security & Setup

-****

 1. Users that need to "send" messages/documents will need the "Send Patient Data" security permissions.

 ![](./directtrust-email.assets/987bd37e4234a0f27d99d316e2be35e0.png)

 2. Additional configuration is required before users will be able to see documents coming/going from {{% system-name %}}.
-    a.
-Ensure that any additional users that will be sending messages/documents via Direct have been configured with a user account and have the proper security to send patient data.
+    * Ensure that any additional users that will be sending messages/documents via Direct have been configured with a user account and have the proper security to send patient data.
-    b.
-On the "Direct PO, Direct" chart add these users, by adding them to the Medical Contacts portlet.
+    * On the "Direct PO, Direct" chart add these users, by adding them to the Medical Contacts portlet.
-    c.
-Click on the <strong>manage info icon</strong> (pencil) of the <strong>Medical Contacts</strong> portlet.
+    * Click on the <strong>manage info icon</strong> (pencil) of the <strong>Medical Contacts</strong> portlet.
-    d.
-Find and link those users with the role of ‘Direct Email' and then click the <strong>Submit</strong> button to save.
+    * Find and link those users with the role of ‘Direct Email' and then click the <strong>Submit</strong> button to save.

 ![](./directtrust-email.assets/c811215fe3612b2f1f338da91f910a01.png)